 Does Google Have a Timesheet Template?

 Yes, there are various timesheet template Google Sheets offers that are readily available for you to use.
 Each template has its own benefit and targets specific information.
-In this article, I have shared a Google Sheets timesheet template for you to use.
+In this article, I have shared a few Google timesheet templates for you to use.
 The template that I have shared can work in various settings.
 You can use it for weekly time tracking as well as monthly time tracking.
 You can also modify that existing template to meet your requirements.
 There are also various other customizations that you can make to make the information in the timesheet easy to read.
 For example, by using graphs and charts.

 How Do I Make a Weekly Time Sheet in Google Sheets?